WyattJordan/dotfiles/README.md

 The final condition of this repo is that it now has the original machines files saved on a seperate branch and the files from this repo currently checked out.

+The emacs plugins are stored in this repo (no extra steps to use, just clone this repo and you're good).
+The tmux plugins must be installed on their own.
+The tmux plugin manager (TPM) is a submodule that must also be pulled and then run the installation of the plugins in tmux.

 Original tutorial here: https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b